ddan9/get2pic/README.md

 **[ ! ] IMPORTANT:** You must firstly set up the service on your server, and then edit the prompt by inserting the name of your site

-You can use [trydex.tk](https://trydex.tk) as site for test queries
+You can use [trydex.tk](https://trydex.tk) as a test site for requests

 [🔙 Menu](#Menu)